AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/understanding-predictive-audiences.md

 level: Intermediate
 exl-id: 0d09e360-1bf2-4a65-be04-8abaf337c58a
 ---
-# Understanding [!UICONTROL Predictive Audiences] in Audience Manager
+# Understand [!UICONTROL Predictive Audiences] in Audience Manager

-In this video, we will discuss what Audience Manager [!UICONTROL Predictive Audiences] are, present details about how they work, and point out use cases.
+In this video, learn about Audience Manager [!UICONTROL Predictive Audiences], details about how they work, and typical use cases.

 >[!VIDEO](https://video.tv.adobe.com/v/33629/?quality=12)